- bimspot’s collaborative BIM platform has recently switched from beta to a market-ready solution

 Building Information Modeling (BIM) is the process that facilitates the planning, design, and construction of a building.

 In the past, everything was based on blueprints and drawings – 2D models – which were not ideal for visualising all three dimensions.
 Next came CAD (Computer-Aided Design), which helped digitalise the process.
-Later, CAD turned 3D, bringing a more realistic experience.
+If you may have noticed, there are still companies that tend to make use of CAD software (like bricscad, for example).
+Later on, CAD turned 3D, bringing a more realistic experience.
 BIM is the current standard, but BIM is much more than a 3D model.